Independent African news, markets, culture and politics.

 NNPC-Limited-new-logo-e1658490695904

-The Nigerian National Petroleum Company Limited has made significant progress in servicing its $3 billion forward-sale loan from the African Export-Import Bank.
-According to its 2024 financial statement, the company has repaid N991 billion worth of crude oil in 2024, tied to Project Gazelle, a forward crude oil supply agreement signed in 2023.
-The loan was secured to support the Federal Government in stabilizing Nigeria’s exchange rate.
+The Nigerian National Petroleum Company Limited (NNPC) has made notable progress in servicing its $3 billion forward‑sale loan from the African Export‑Import Bank.
+According to its 2024 financial statement, the company repaid crude oil worth N991 billion in 2024 under Project Gazelle, a forward crude‑oil supply agreement signed in 2023.
+The loan was secured to help the Federal Government stabilise Nigeria’s exchange rate and involves delivering 90,000 barrels of crude per day from Production Sharing Contract assets to back the funding facility.

-Nigeria’s gross profit from crude oil and gas sales plunged by N824.66 billion in 2024, despite a rebound in oil production.
-The decline has been linked to opaque crude-for-cash agreements and undisclosed loan repayments that have tied up part of the country’s crude output.
-Experts have called for greater transparency around these transactions, emphasizing the need for the Nigeria Extractive Industries Transparency Initiative to strengthen its audits and determine how much of the country’s crude is being used for debt repayment or swap transactions.
+Nigeria’s gross profit from crude oil and gas sales fell by N824.66 billion in 2024 despite a rebound in oil production.
+The decline has been linked to opaque crude‑for‑cash agreements and undisclosed loan repayments that have tied up part of the country’s crude output.
+Experts are calling for greater transparency around these transactions, urging the Nigeria Extractive Industries Transparency Initiative to strengthen its audits and determine how much of the nation’s crude is being used for debt repayment or swap transactions.

 Scroll to Top